 When considering a fertility clinic for their care, many patients look at pregnancy rates and often misinterpret them as delivery or live birth rates.
 Since 1992, reproductive specialists in the U.S. are required by law to report success rates that include delivery rates as well as other outcomes data to the CDC.
 This data is also published by the Society for Assisted Reproductive Technologies (SART).

 Not all practices and fertility treatments provide the same results.
-When considering IVF care, patients should ask the following questions in their initial consultation:
+All RMA fertility centers:

-- Does the center routinely perform trophectoderm embryo biopsy when genetic screening is indicated?
+- Routinely perform trophectoderm embryo biopsy when genetic screening is indicated

-- Does the center account for endometrial synchronization during time of embryo transfer?
+- Account for endometrial synchronization during the time of embryo transfer